 What we knew about the core of the earth prior to this discovery

+The core of the earth has been under study for some time.
 What we knew until this recent ANU study is that the Earth is composed of four main layers: the crust, the mantle, the outer core and the inner core.
-The new level discovered by the team is located within the inner core.
+If we obviously know more about the external core (it is liquid, composed of Nife, nickel and iron, and has a temperature of about 3000 degrees), we know less about the internal components and the exact temperature in the center of the earth.
+The new level discovered by the team lies within the core of the Earth.

-Suspicions about the existence of another layer in the earth's core had been around for a while, but the data held by science was very unclear.
+Suspicions about the existence of another layer in the inner part of the earth had been around for a while, but the data in the possession of science was very unclear.
+Not only that: their structuring made a clear subdivision of the earth's layers more complicated.

-“We got around this by using a very clever search algorithm to explore thousands of models of the inner core,” says Stephenson.
+“We got around this by using a very clever search algorithm to explore thousands of models of the inner core and layers of the earth,” says Stephenson.

 A better understanding of the structure of our Earth, and therefore of history, allows us to understand the changes that occurred before humans could observe them and to relate them to modern geological changes.